 Chronic fatigue, fatigue and lack of energy Headache, rapid heart rate, fatigue Common mood swings Frequent onset of fungal and bacterial infections Recurrent inflammatory processes Dry skin and bleeding gums Unusual weight gain and more.

 Vitamin C plays an important role as an antioxidant in the body.
 Has the quality to promote the mobility of other vitamins and minerals to the cells where they are needed.
 The elements of the solute (vitamin C) move from a higher place to a lower concentration of the required content.
-Participates in the metabolism of the body Vitamin C has a huge role in the metabolism and proper absorption of proteins and carbohydrates, collagen and neurotransmitters such as dopamine, iron, potassium and calcium.
+Participates in the metabolism of the body Vitamin C has a huge role in the metabolism and proper absorption of proteins and carbohydrates, collagen, and neurotransmitters such as dopamine, iron, potassium, and calcium.
 This implies the need for it to strengthen the immune system and organize important immune functions.

 Ascorbic acid (Vitamin C) has an extremely positive effect in preventing cell damage, which is usually the result of free radicals in the body.
 Its strong antioxidant capabilities counteract such processes and act as a protector.
 Through this, Vitamin C promotes overall health and has a regenerative effect on healthy DNA cells.

 As a powerful antioxidant, vitamin C also takes care of a number of other processes - it lowers the levels of "bad" LDL cholesterol in the blood, cellularly counteracts bacterial and viral infections.
-Last but not least there is great credit for the rapid healing of external wounds and torn tissues.
+Last but not least there is a great credit for the rapid healing of external wounds and torn tissues.

 Vitamin C is not only recommended for athletes, it is a necessary component, since without its presence, the synthesis of collagen, which in turn is responsible for the construction of connective tissue, is also required for its growth.
 In addition, this vitamin has an energizing quality and promotes energy.
 Due to its invigorating action, it is especially important to obtain it in the body, following diet regimens and workouts.